mlswg/mls-implementations/test_vectors/README.md

 * The initial `GroupState` object input to the key schedule should be deserialized from the `base_group_state` object.
-* For each epoch, the `epoch` field of the GroupState object is incremented before being provided to the key schedule.
+* For each epoch, the `epoch` field of the GroupState object is incremented after being provided to the key schedule.
+This is to say, the key schedule is run on the `base_group_state` object before its `epoch` is incremented for the first time.

 For each epoch, given inputs as described above, your implementation should replacate the `epoch_secret`, `application_secret`,